python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/020_Modulation.md

         - QPSK (2 bits per symbol)
         - 8PSK (3 bits per symbol)
         - 16QAM (4 bits per symbol)
           - ℹ️ Note: 16QAM involves modulating both the phase and the amplitude.
-This is outside of urh's capability (to our knowledge).
+This is currently outside of urh's capability.

 ### ℹ️ Some useful resources for urh: